WINTER IN ST. MORITZ AND ENGADINE VALLEY – TRAVEL GUIDE

 This area is all about great views of snow-capped mountains – so another great mountain excursion (whether you are into winter sports or not) is heading up Corviglia at 2489 meters above sea level.

-Corviglia is a location on the eastern slopes of Piz Nair, overlooking St. Moritz.
+Corviglia is located on the eastern slopes of Piz Nair, overlooking St. Moritz.
 It lies on the watershed between the rivers Schlattain and the Ovel da la Resgia, at an elevation of 2,486 meters.
 The south-facing Corviglia and the many sunny days in the Engadine make the climate quite pleasant, even in winter – just an additional reason to visit Corviglia.

 The view of the Upper Engadine lakes and the glaciated Bernina Massif is simply drop-dead gorgeous.
 In winter, the lakes are covered in snow and are not really recognizable, but they still look great.
 Actually, this is probably the best view you can get from St. Moritz itself – and it is probably the easiest mountain trip since the station is just in the center of St. Moritz.